 “More broadly, the advice suggests that any worker who is critical for business continuity, as defined by their employer, is allowed to remain in work and is entitled to child care, although it is important that employers set the bar high for this definition so as not to overwhelm the education system in its current form.

 “It is our understanding that these definitions also apply to specialist sub-contractors who are critical to operations, for example welders who work in energy-from-waste facilities.”

-As of yet, there hasn’t been specific guidance for those classified as ‘key workers’, and with many textile banks situated at supermarkets, it’s thought they could be busier than usual and therefore need somebody to empty them.
+As of yet, there has not been specific guidance for those classified as ‘key workers’, and with many textile banks situated at supermarkets, it is thought they could be busier than usual and therefore need somebody to empty them.

 Alan Wheeler, director of the UK’s Textile Recycling Association, is among those calling for clarity from the government about who precisely should remain working.

 He told letsrecycle.com: “The issue of who is a key worker within the waste sector really needs clarifying.